phleech/adventofcode/2025/day9/README.md

 `..............`

 Using two red tiles as opposite corners, what is the largest area of any rectangle you can make using only red and green tiles?

+> Your puzzle answer was `1476550548`.

+Both parts of this puzzle are complete!
+They provide two gold stars: **